Toilet Repair and Replacement, Clogged Toilet Services in Toronto

 - A handle that’s extremely loose and not flushing the toilet is usually an easy fix.
 Pulling the lid off the toilet’s tank should reveal a plastic or metal stick attached to your flush handle.
 This stick moves up when the handle is pushed down.
 Normally, there is a chain connected to it.
 If you see a loose chain in the tank, reattach it to the stick.
 This allows the handle to pull open the flush valve, letting your toilet bowl filled with water.

 - If your toilet is leaking water into the bowl, check inside the tank.
 The flush valve may be sitting slightly open, check to make sure the chain isn’t attached too tightly to the flush handle.
 If it’s not being held open by the handle, ensure there’s no debris interfering with the seal.

 Anything exceeding this kind of simplicity is best addressed by a professional.
 Experience is really necessary to successfully fix complicated plumbing problems.
 It requires a knowledge of how a toilet’s inner mechanisms work.
 While it’s possible to figure these things out by tinkering with a toilet for a while, it can also cost you.
 Breaking parts and then hiring a professional to fix what damage you’ve done is more expensive than asking for help to begin with.

-Give us a call at New Canadian Drain if you’re having toilet troubles.
+Give us a call at New Canadian Drain & plumbing if you’re having toilet troubles such as clogged toilet service, toilet repair or replacement.
 We have just what you need to have your bathroom up and running again.